msoroush/FreeEnergy/README.md

 # FreeEnergy
 This repository is a bash script to prepare the simulation files for absolute FreeEnergy calculation using TI and FEP methods in GOMC.
-GOMC currently bias LJ and Coulombic interaction with lambda, using soft-core or hard-core scheme, as implemented in GROMACS.
-For more details regarding the biasing scheme, please refer to GROMACS [Documentation](http://manual.gromacs.org/documentation/2019/reference-manual/functions/free-energy-interactions.html).
+GOMC currently couples LJ and Coulombic interaction with lambda, using soft-core or hard-core scheme, as implemented in GROMACS.
+For more details regarding the coupling scheme, please refer to GROMACS [Documentation](http://manual.gromacs.org/documentation/2019/reference-manual/functions/free-energy-interactions.html).

 ## Software dependency:
 1. [packmol](http://leandro.iqm.unicamp.br/packmol/versionhistory/) for packing molecule in box.